miwi-fbsd/saltychat-faq/README.md

 1. Open Windows Command Prompt by searching `cmd`
 2. Execute `nslookup lh.saltmine.de`

-If it resolved to `127.0.0.1`, follow the steps in chapter "How to enable extensive debug?" and send us the newest log (you can find it under `%appdata%\TS3Client\logs`) in Salty Chat Discord.
+If it resolved to `127.0.0.1`, follow the steps in chapter [How to enable extensive debug?](#how-to-enable-extensive-debug) and send us the newest log (you can find it under `%appdata%\TS3Client\logs`) in Salty Chat Discord.
 If it not resolved to `127.0.0.1`, try to use a alternative DNS server (e.g. Google DNS or Cloudflare DNS).

 - Google DNS server: https://developers.google.com/speed/public-dns/docs/using#addresses
 - Cloudflare DNS server: https://developers.cloudflare.com/1.1.1.1/setting-up-1.1.1.1/windows